With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreFamily Preservation Services Covington Office is one of mental health facilities in Covington, Virginia, located at 221 North Monroe Avenue, 24426 zip code.
 Family Preservation Services Covington Office provides outpatient treatment.
-Family Preservation Services Covington Office provides cognitive behavioral therapy, couples/family therapy and trauma therapy to young adults, children / adolescents and adults.
+Family Preservation Services Covington Office provides behavior modification, couples/family therapy and individual psychotherapy to children / adolescents, adults and young adults.
 Family Preservation Services Covington Office also supports people with serious mental illness and children/adolescents with serious emotional disturbance.

 Learn MoreLewisgale Hospital Alleghany Senior Transitions Unit is a mental health clinic in Low Moor, VA, located at 1 Arh Lane, 24457 zip code area.
 Lewisgale Hospital Alleghany Senior Transitions Unit provides hospital inpatient treatment.
-Lewisgale Hospital Alleghany Senior Transitions Unit offers individual psychotherapy, psychotropic medication and group therapy to seniors 65 or older and adults.
-Lewisgale Hospital Alleghany Senior Transitions Unit also supports people with Alzheimer's or dementia, people requiring dual diagnosis treatment and seniors or older adults.
-Additional services offered at Lewisgale Hospital Alleghany Senior Transitions Unit include suicide prevention services, case management and education services.
+Lewisgale Hospital Alleghany Senior Transitions Unit offers group therapy, psychotropic medication and activity therapy to adults and seniors 65 or older.
+Lewisgale Hospital Alleghany Senior Transitions Unit also supports people with trauma, people with PTSD and people with Alzheimer's or dementia.
+Additional services offered at Lewisgale Hospital Alleghany Senior Transitions Unit include education services, suicide prevention services and case management.

 Learn MoreValley Comprehensive Cmhc Inc is a mental health treatment center in Marlinton, West Virginia, located at 509 Woodrow Road, part of the 24954 zip code.
-Valley Comprehensive Cmhc Inc provides residential treatment and telemedicine/telehealth.
+Valley Comprehensive Cmhc Inc provides telemedicine/telehealth and residential treatment.
 Valley Comprehensive Cmhc Inc supports clients referred from the court/judicial system.
-Valley Comprehensive Cmhc Inc also provides case management, intensive case management and court-ordered outpatient treatment.
+Valley Comprehensive Cmhc Inc also provides intensive case management, court-ordered outpatient treatment and case management.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.